JoeyFitzpatrick/alien.nvim/README.md

 * Command output keeps it's coloring
 * Existing tools such as `delta` that improve git output can still be leveraged

+Note that using the `%` character will expand it to the current buffer's filename, similar to vim-fugitive, e.g. `:Git log --follow %` to see commits that changed the current file.

 ### Default Configuration
 Here is the default configuration for the plugin, as well as what each option does: